-The best beans I’ve ever had were served to me by this man while attending an event hosted by Char-Broil.
+The best beans I’ve ever had were served to me by this man:

 He is Joe Davidson otherwise known as Oklahoma Joe.
 He had his own line of offset smokers that he sold to Char-Broil, has won just about everything there is to win in the world of BBQ, and is an all around great guy.
 According to his website:

 Joe has won more than 300 barbecue championships, including the Jack Daniel’s World Championship, the American Royal World Championship, the Great Pork Barbeqlossal, the Head-to-Head World Championship, the World Brisket Open Championship, the Canadian Salmon Grand Championship, the Rib Championship at the San Antonio Rodeo and BBQ Championship, the Memphis in May World BBQ Championship, and numerous state and regional titles.

 His burnt ends are the best BBQ I have tasted in my life and these beans were better than any beans I have ever had.
 So why am I messing with perfection?
 Why am I changing a recipe that has won the side dish award at Memphis in May three times?
 Because that’s what I do.
 Because I couldn’t resist tweaking it a little.
 Sorry.
 That’s just who I am.

 My Spin on Oklahoma Joe’s Smoked Beans Ingredients:

 1 117 oz can of baked beans (#10 can like you get at a warehouse club)